 “The average loan amount for a six-year loan was $25,300, compared to $20,100 for a five-year loan,” the CFPB writes.
 “The average size of loans with terms of seven years or more was even larger at $32,200.”

-Borrowers with six-year loans are about twice as likely to default than those with five-year loans.
+The longer your loan term, the more likely you are to default on that loan.
+Borrowers with six-year loans are about twice as likely to default than those with five-year loans, according to CFPB research.

-Consumer expert Clark Howard has long advised people that even shorter is better when it comes to auto loan terms.
+Clark Howard has long advised people that shorter is better when it comes to auto loan terms.

 “The longest auto loan you should ever take out is 42 months,” Clark says.
 “If you can’t afford the payment on a 42-month loan, then you should buy a cheaper car.”